|

 • Lent: Lent is 40 days leading up to Easter Sunday which many Christians worldwide observe.
 During Lent, people often give up certain luxuries or habits as a form of self-discipline and spiritual preparation for Easter.

-In addition to these traditions, there are many other Easter traditions and vocabulary that vary depending on the country and culture.
+In addition to these traditions, many other Easter traditions and vocabulary vary depending on the country and culture.

-For example, in the United States, it is common to dye Easter eggs in bright colors, while in the United Kingdom, hot cross buns are a popular Easter treat.
+For example, in the United States, it is common to dye Easter eggs in bright colors, while hot cross buns are a popular Easter treat in the United Kingdom.

 Decorating eggs